 In the world of supply chains, clear communication is the linchpin of success.
 Yet, ambiguous business definitions can turn even the most promising innovations into stumbling blocks.
 From visibility to data integration, the lack of precise operational definitions leads to confusion, inefficiency, and missed opportunities within digital supply chains.
 Today, the supply chain industry has a major operational definition problem that is costing us billions of dollars a year.
-Worse, this untenable situation is also preventing us from realizing the true benefits of advanced data-intensive technologies.
-Specifically, the types of tech I am talking about includes AI, Internet of Things (IoT), data analytics, Decision Intelligence, data integration tools, digital freight matching to name a few.
+Worse, this untenable situation is also preventing us from realizing the true benefits of advanced data-intensive technologies such as AI, Internet of Things (IoT), data analytics, data integration tools, digital freight matching to name a few.

 In this article, I’ll explain why supply chains need measurable operational definitions.
 Indeed, we need more than agreed-upon dictionary definitions; we need business definitions that make supply chain data both machine-readable and understandable.
 To illustrate the problem, I’ll provide five real-world examples on how fuzzy business definitions derail supply chain operations.
 These examples include cross-border trade glossaries, shipment visibility, intermodal operations, and data integrations.
 Also, I’ll identify specific data-intensive technologies that stall due to the lack of operational definitions.